 Associate trainer.
 Susan is passionate about promoting mental health awareness.
 She is a skilled Mental Health First Aid trainer with deaf and hearing people.
 She is a national trainer with Mental Health First Aid England and trains other trainers.

 Associate trainer.
-Has a MRes in Usability and many years experience working to make technology and systems accessible and easier to use.
-Judith has worked with HSBC, Sky, BBC, Co-operative Group, the Home Office, eSure, Government Digital Services and others.
-She has NVQ3 British Sign Language, an accredited Adult Mental Health First Aid tutor, Scotland Mental Health First Aid (SMHFA) and many years experience of business training.
+Judith has many years experience making technology and systems more accessible and easier to use.
+Judith has worked with HSBC, the BBC, the Home Office, eSure, Government Digital Services, Scottish Government and others.
+Judith has delivered training across different government organisation on accessible and inclusive research.

 Associate trainer.
-Jeff is an accredited Mental Health First Aid instructor (adults).
+Jeff ran Mental Health First Aid (England) training with adults.
 He has worked in the voluntary sector since graduating from the University of Bristol (Social Policy) in 1991.
 Jeff has worked as Director of Bristol Mind and National Mind as Wellbeing Manager.